 The corporate bonds make up the majority of the long-term, interest-bearing financial liabilities.
 All of Wienerberger’s bonds may be traded on the Vienna Stock Exchange.
 You can find information about current rates here: The Vienna Stock Exchange.

-The corporate hybrid bonds are designed as subordinate capital with fixed interest.
-They last for a limited period and Wienerberger has the unilateral right to terminate these.
-This is why they are identified as an equity instrument, according to IFRS, and are not considered to be financial liabilities.
+The hybrid bond is designed as deeply subordinated capital with fixed interest.
+The bond has a perpetual maturity and Wienerberger has the unilateral right to call the hybrid bond.
+It is classified as an equity instrument according to IFRS.

 |Wienerberger bond 2013||AT0000A100E2||4.00%||300 million Euros||7 years||17/04/2020|